 - Bake for 70 – 85 minutes or until beets are fork tender and nicely caramelized.
 Flip a few times during cooking, add a bit more oil if beets seem to be drying out.

-- Lightly drizzle balsamic vinegar over beets if desired.
+- Taste, salt additionly if needed.
+Lightly drizzle balsamic vinegar over beets if desired.
 Enjoy!

 Chocolate & beets?
 Yes!
 Check out this recipe for Chocolate Beet Muffins from Savory Moments.

 I’ve never had beets before, what do they taste like? 🙂